timkmecl/chatgpt-vscode/README.md

 [![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/timkmecl.chatgpt)](https://marketplace.visualstudio.com/items?itemName=timkmecl.chatgpt)
 [![Github stars](https://img.shields.io/github/stars/timkmecl/chatgpt-vscode)](https://github.com/timkmecl/chatgpt-vscode)

-This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.
+This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate code or natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.

-🤖✨ Supercharge your coding with AI-powered assistance.
+🚀✨ Supercharge your coding with AI-powered assistance.
 Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more!

+### Links:

 - **[VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.chatgpt)**
 - **[Github](https://github.com/timkmecl/chatgpt-vscode)**

 <br>

 **💥Make sure to follow the installation instructions carefully!
-Due to changes introduced by OpenAI, this extension may not work for some and only produce 403 errors.💥**
+Due to changes introduced by OpenAI, this extension may not work for some and only produce 403 errors - version using official GPT-3 API coming soon💥**

 <br>

 <img src="examples/main.png" alt="Refactoring selected code using chatGPT"/>

 ## Features
-- **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar
+- 💡 **Ask general questions** or use code snippets from the editor to query ChatGPT via an input box in the sidebar
-- Right click on a code selection and run one of the context menu **shortcuts**
+- 🖱️ Right click on a code selection and run one of the context menu **shortcuts**
-- View ChatGPT's responses in a panel next to the editor
+- 💻 View ChatGPT's responses in a panel next to the editor
+- 🚀 See the response as it is being generated **in real time**
-- Ask **follow-up questions** to the response (conversation context is maintained)
+- 💬 Ask **follow-up questions** to the response (conversation context is maintained)
-- **Insert code snippets** from the AI's response into the active editor by clicking on them
+- 📝 **Insert code snippets** from the AI's response into the active editor by clicking on them

 ## Installation